COPS-IITBHU/DevTalks/.github/ISSUE_TEMPLATE/new-talk.md

 ---
 ### Note
-The time and venue will be decided in the Telegram group, so make sure you've joined up the group.
+The time and venue will be decided in the Discord group, so make sure you've joined up the group.